Bill Conner: Career

-Contributions to cybersecurity and infrastructure global trends
+Professional affiliations and projects

 Conner has been active in various public-private partnerships on cybersecurity, cybertheft, and infrastructure security.
 He helped unveil the INTERPOL Global Smart eID Card and addressed the United Nations on global challenges in cybercrime in June 2010.
 He co-chaired the Corporate Governance Task Force of the U.S. Department of Homeland Security National Cybersecurity Partnership and was a member of the Cyber Security Industry Alliance (now a branch of TechAmerica technology trade association).
 Conner was also a member of the Business Software Alliance (BSA), and he created and co-chaired the BSA's Information Security Governance Task Force.

 In February 2012, Conner took part in a hearing by the United States House of Representatives Committee on Energy and Commerce to discuss cybersecurity threats facing the U.S. and the role public-private partnerships play in defense.
 Conner has recently spent time discussing the effects of spear phishing schemes on weak authentication, notably the rash of attacks on media outlets and the risks of insider threats.

 In 2016, Conner became a Forbes community voice contributor as a member of the Forbes Technology Council, and articles to which he has contributed have featured topics such as cybersecurity and policy trends, cyber threat intelligence, and how human predictability factors into cyberattacks.
 He has also written articles and contributed to reports on email-borne cyberattacks and ransomware.